 Support the Clinic

-Your tax-deductible gift to The Clinic for Special Children, a Section 501(c)(3) charitable organization, supports some of the most advanced genetic research in the world, while providing innovative treatment and prevention for children at risk for rare genetic illnesses.
+Your tax-deductible gift to The Clinic for Special Children, a Section 501(c)(3) charitable organization, supports innovative treatment, disease prevention, and advanced genetic research for children and families at risk for rare genetic illnesses.

-To learn more about supporting the Clinic through Planned Giving, please contact Adam Heaps at 717-687-9407 or by email.
+To learn more about supporting the Clinic through Planned Giving, please contact our Development Team at 717-687-9407 or by email.

 Support the Clinic Now